 About the Artist

-Through mediums ranging from glitch art and digital animation to oil painting and found-object sculpture, Heather blurs the boundaries between traditional and new media art.
-Her works often engage with themes of interconnection, emergence, and transformation, drawing on indigenous wisdom and feminine energy to envision a more harmonious future.
+Through mediums ranging from glitch art and video art to oil painting and found-object sculpture, Heather blurs the boundaries between traditional and new media art.
+Her works often engage with themes of interconnection, emergence, and transformation, drawing on science and indigenous wisdom to envision a more harmonious future.
 At the same time, her playful pieces bring levity to her practice, revealing a vibrant curiosity and a refusal to take herself—or the art world—too seriously.
 Whether questioning the nature of intelligence, celebrating imperfection, or creating moments of delightful absurdity, Heather’s work invites reflection and sparks joy in equal measure.

 Artist Statement

-I am a transdisciplinary artist exploring the intersections of humanity, technology, and the natural world using traditional and digital mediums.
-My process is inherently fluid and intersectional, often blurring the lines between traditional and new media art.
+I am a transdisciplinary artist exploring the intersections of humanity and technology using analog and digital mediums.
+My process is inherently fluid and nonlinear, often blurring the lines between traditional and new media art.
 I work with and combine oil and acrylic paint, collage, sculpture, textiles, circuit-bent photography, animation, code, software, Generative AI, and extended reality.
 By reimagining traditional forms through experimental techniques, I create works that challenge conventions and reveal unseen connections.

 In conceptual works like Hope in Action, I merge natural elements using digital techniques to create a visual narrative of holding the collective heart of the World.
-Through creations like this, I strive to inspire curiosity, resilience, and reflection, highlighting the infinite possibilities that emerge when we embrace the interplay of the traditional and ancestral with innovation and vision.
+Through creations like this, I strive to inspire curiosity and reflection by highlighting the infinite possibilities that emerge when we embrace the interplay of the traditional and ancestral with innovation and vision.